dotnet/docs-aspire/docs/fundamentals/external-parameters.md

 - Passes the `insertionRows` parameter to the `api` project.
 - References the `db` database.

-The value for the `insertionRows` parameter is read from the `Parameters` section of the app host configuration file _appsettings.json_:
+The value for the `insertionRows` parameter is read from the `Parameters` section of the app host configuration file _:::no-loc text="appsettings.json":::_:

 :::code language="json" source="snippets/params/Parameters.AppHost/appsettings.json":::

-The `Parameters_ApiService` project consumes the `insertionRows` parameter, consider the _Program.cs_ example file:
+The `Parameters_ApiService` project consumes the `insertionRows` parameter, consider the _:::no-loc text="Program.cs":::_ example file:

 :::code source="snippets/params/Parameters.ApiService/Program.cs":::